July 6, 2020

 The CARES Act set aside $349 billion for the relief of small businesses, to be administered by the SBA in the form of the PPP.
 The SBA commenced the PPP on April 3, 2020, and closed the program on April 16, 2020, on the exhaustion of the $349 billion appropriated by Congress (Round One).
 Congress later provided an additional $310 billion for the PPP in H.R.266, the Paycheck Protection Program and Health Care Enhancement Act (Round Two).
 This brought the total funds available to the SBA and the PPP to $659 billion.
 The PPP program was due to expire at midnight on June 30 with funds remaining, but just hours for the expiration of the program Congress authorized an extension through August 8.

 Detailed below are the total number and value of PPP loans and a resulting analysis, including data on lenders and state recipients.

-Data in the below tracker are provided as of May 16, 2020.
+Data in the below tracker are provided as of 6/30/2020, the planned or initial end date of the program.
 All data have been sourced from the SBA, which provides program information for the PPP here.
 This tracker will be updated with PPP data as the SBA makes it available, typically on Fridays.

 The tables below illustrate the total number and value of PPP loans disbursed to date in addition to the average value of a PPP loan and the total number of SBA-approved lenders.